 Imposed by enabling legislation that is legally enforceable by an external party

 Enabling legislation authorizes the government to assess, levy, charge, or otherwise mandate payment of resources from external providers and includes a legally enforceable requirement that those resources be used only for the specific purposes stipulated in the legislation.
-Legally enforceable means that a government can be compelled by an external party, such as citizens, public interest groups or the judiciary, to use resources created by enabling legislation only for the purposes specified by legislation.
-Note that the definition of restricted is the same for net position as it is for fund balance.
+Legally enforceable means that a government can be compelled by an external party, such as citizens, public interest groups, or the judiciary, to use resources created by enabling legislation only for the purposes specified by legislation.
+Note that the definition of restricted is not the same for net position as it is for fund balance.

 For ACFR reporting purposes, each net position restriction is to be presented by major category.
-Restricted net position related to permanent fund principal amounts or permanent endowments should be displayed in two additional components – expendable and nonexpendable.
+Restricted net position related to permanent fund principal amounts or permanent endowments or income amounts should be displayed in two additional components – expendable and nonexpendable, according to their specific restrictions.
 The nonexpendable component represents the portion of equity required to remain intact into perpetuity.

 C. Unrestricted Classification